MystenLabs/sui/doc/src/learn/sui-compared.md

 A large number transactions do not have complex interdependencies with each other, since they operate on disconnected parts of the state.
 Often financial users just want to send an asset to a recipient, and the only data required to gauge whether this simple transaction is admissible is a fresh view of the sender's address.
 Hence Sui takes the approach of only taking a lock - or "stopping the world" - for the relevant piece of data rather than the whole chain -- in this case, the address of the sender, which can only send one transaction at a time.

-Sui further expands this approach to more involved transactions that may explicitly depend on multiple elements under their sender's control, using an [object model](../learn/objects.md) and leveraging [Move](../build/move/index.md)'s strong ownership model.
+Sui further expands this approach to more involved transactions that may explicitly depend on multiple elements under their sender's control, using an [object model](../learn/objects.md) and leveraging [Sui Move](../build/move/index.md)'s strong ownership model.
 By requiring that dependencies be explicit, Sui applies a "multi-lane" approach to transaction validation, making sure those independent transaction flows can progress without impediment from the others.

 This doesn't mean that Sui as a platform never orders transactions with respect to each other, or that it allows owners to affect only their owned microcosm of objects.
 Sui also processes transactions that have an effect on some shared state in a rigorous, consensus-ordered manner.
 They're just not the default use case.
 See the [State-of-the-art consensus](#state-of-the-art-consensus) section for details on the [Narwhal and Bullshark consensus engine](architecture/consensus.md).

 ## A collaborative approach to transaction submission